 Fax: (405) 325-0153

-Avoid waiting for your prescription refills by contacting the pharmacy at 405-325-5165, the day before you come in.
-Your prescription number is on the lower, left hand corner of your prescription label (RX #).
-You may sign up for text or e-mail alerts to be notified when your prescription is ready.
+Avoid waiting for your prescription refills by submitting refill requests the day before you come in.
+You may sign up for text alerts to be notified when your prescription is ready.

 Transferring a Prescription

-To transfer a prescription FROM OUHS Goddard Pharmacy, call the pharmacy where you would like to pick up your prescription, and ask them to call our pharmacy at 405-325-5165.
+To Transfer a prescription AWAY from Goddard Pharmacy, please call the pharmacy where you would like to pick up your prescription and have them contact us at 405-325-5165.

 Frequently Asked Questions